navin-navi/Modern-React-with-Redux/03. Communicating with Props/README.md

 />
 ```

+New way to check the changes in the files.

+Add `>` infront of the commit names in md file.
+Reference it to the commit file.

-Created a Comment Component with Semantic UI
+> Created a Comment Component with Semantic UI